 TED talks are entertaining, inspiring and informative.
 A truly vast range of topics by an eclectic mix of experts are freely available and the internet is a popular subject matter.
-With so much to choose from, we thought we’d highlight six of the best talks about social media and its influence.
+With so much to choose from, we thought we’d highlight seven of the best talks about social media and its influence.

 So, without further ado…